Information on property taxes in Panama can be conflicting and confusing.

 The new construction tax exemption belongs to the property, not the owner.
 That means the exemption transfers to all subsequent buyers during the exemption time frame.

 This property tax exemption is on new construction only.
 The land itself is not exempted.
-You must pay property tax on the land if it’s value is more than $30,000.
+You must pay property tax on the land if its value is more than the exemption threshold.

 See the “property tax rate” section below for more information.